Day 1: The National WWII Museum in New Orleans

-A film shown on a 360 degree screen with quotations in English, French and German.
-The film covers D-Day and the next hundred days.
+A film shown on a 360-degree screen with quotations in English, French, and German.
+The film covers D-Day and the next 100 days.

 The site of a German gun battery that still has the coastal guns in place.
 Explore the potential of these guns and view the damage done by Allied bombers.

 The first town to be liberated by American paratroopers of the 82nd and 101st Airborne Divisions.
 Students will hear eyewitness accounts of the battle.

 A strategic bridge located on the western flank of the invasion.
 American forces fought to hold and preserve this bridge for three days after the initial landings.